-Effect Highlight Limited Excess Spread Availability: The portfolio is sold at a fixed discount rate of 5.7%, providing sufficient yield covering senior expenses and swap rates.
+Effect Highlight - Limited Excess Spread Availability: The portfolio is sold at a fixed discount rate of 5.7%, providing sufficient yield covering senior expenses and swap rates.
 Any yield after the payments is returned to the seller unless a performance trigger is breached.
-Excess spread is only available to the transaction when asset performance deteriorates significantly in high-stress scenarios.
+Excess spread is only available to the transaction when asset performance deteriorates significantly in high-stress scenarios. - Extended Time-to-Write-Off: Fitch was informed about a delayed write-off process caused by VW's reorganisation in mid-2024 and the onboarding of a new service provider.
+Write-offs occur around 12 to 15 months after the termination of contracts.
+We incorporated write-off time of 13 months, up from six months in previous Fitch-rated deals, in our cash flow modelling, meaning losses start to accumulate later than in predecessor deals.
+VWL anticipates the write-off timing to return to shorter periods in the near future.
+Owing to the later loss recognition, the loss trigger which causes a switch-back to sequential amortisation becomes less effective.
+A later switch to sequential amortisation enables more funds to flow out to the subordinated loan during the pro rata period.
+The distance from starting OC levels (4.4%/2.6% for classes A/B) to the target OC levels (12.25%/7.5%) are a mitigating factor since such distance leads to a long sequential paydown of classes A and B to reach their respective target OC level.
+Only once the targets are reached, the available funds can be used to pay down the subordinated loan.
 Neutral Standard Pool and Structural Characteristics: The main characteristics of the asset portfolio are comparable to previous Fitch-rated VCL transactions, including the split between private and commercial lessees, and the pool concentrations within the largest lessees.
-Transaction features, such as a reserve fund and pro-rata triggers, are unchanged from VCL 41 including a similar level of CE. + No Exposure to Residual Values: The issuer did not purchase the lease receivables' residual value (RV) portion, which is securitised in a master structure.
-The issuer is therefore only exposed to movements in used car prices that are relevant to vehicle remarketing proceeds for defaulted contracts. + Long and Robust Performance History: The originator is a well-known auto lease provider in Germany with a robust servicing record and long underwriting and securitisation experience, including periods of economic stress.
-Fitch's expected losses and the stressed levels incorporate the long and robust performance history of the originator's book, the strong performance of prior Fitch-rated deals and the static nature of the portfolio.
+Transaction features, such as a reserve fund and pro rata triggers, are unchanged from VCL 43 including a comparable level of CE. + No Exposure to Residual Values: The issuer did not purchase the lease receivables' residual value (RV) portion, which is securitised in a master structure.
+The issuer is therefore only exposed to movements in used car prices that are relevant to vehicle re-marketing proceeds for defaulted contracts. + Long and Robust Performance History: The originator is a well-known auto lease provider in Germany with a robust servicing record and long underwriting and securitisation experience, including periods of economic stress.
+Fitch's expected losses and the stressed levels incorporate the long and robust loss performance history of the originator's book, the strong loss performance of prior Fitch-rated deals and the static nature of the portfolio.
 Neutral Minimal Credit Impact from ESG: The highest level of ESG credit relevance is a score of '3', meaning that ESG issues are credit neutral or have only a minimal credit impact on the transaction, either due to their nature or the way in which they are being managed (see ESG Navigator in Appendix 2).